Understanding narcissistic abuse through the Power and Control Wheel

 Group Support Sessions — Monthly online sessions and in-person meetups.
 A safe, boundaried space with others who truly understand.

 The self that existed before this happened has not been destroyed.
 It has been buried — underneath survival strategies, adaptive behaviours, and years of someone else’s version of who you are.
 Finding it again is possible.
-It starts with being heard by someone who understands what was done — and knows the difference between who you are and what was done to you.
+It starts with being heard by survivors who understand these dynamics – it’s the difference between ‘functional freeze’ and ‘thriving’.

 Maybe you searched for coercive control.
 Maybe you found the term narcissistic abuse and something clicked.
 Maybe you’re a parent whose children are being turned against you.
 Maybe you have no children but you’ve spent a lifetime being blamed and told you’re the problem.